-Symptom: The sensor is Cause: has insufficient power supply. not responsive.
-Solution: Verify the power supply meets the requirements listed in Section 8-Specifications .
-Verify the cables are not damaged and are properly routed per the Installation Section in the applicable ATI manual in Table 2.1 .
-Cause: The sensor has a hardware or software failure.
-Solution: Observe the Axia sensor LEDs; refer to Section 4.2-LED Outputs on the Serial Axia Sensor.
-Symptom: The sensor is connected but not streaming data.
-Cause: communica devices are not compatible with real time RS485 tion; refer to Section 3.3-Set-up of the RS485 tion Interface.
-Solution: Verify devices are compatible; refer to Section 3.3-Set- up of the RS485 Communication Interface.
-Cause: The current baud rate of baud rate of the user's device does not match the current f the sensor.
-Solution: Verify the baud rate is properly set; refer to the "baud" field in Table 5.3 or Section 5.9.11-Baud Rate Command: "set baud" .
-Cause: has had a hardware or software failure.
-Solution: Observe the Axia sensor LEDs; refer to Section 4.2-LED Outputs on the Serial Axia Sensor.
-Symptom: The actual data output rate of Cause: nd data rate may be set too high; refer to -Sample Rate. the sensor is Solution: Reduce the ADC sample rate and the data rate; refer to the less than expected.
-Soldvioli fields "adcRate" and "rdtRate" in Table 5.3 .
-Symptom: The values do not Cause: The user ma ay be viewing gage data instead of F/T data. match expected Solution: Gage data is not a 1:1 correlation to F/T axis data. values, for example: the F/T values are To view F/T data, refer to Section 5.3-Query Commands: "s" or "c". fluctuating but are higher than a Cause: It is normal to see an offset in the data, even when unloaded. known applied load.
+Solution: Verify the power supply meets the requirements listed in n Section 8-Specifications.
+Verify the cables are not damaged and are properly Ŧ routed per the Installation Section in the applicable AII l Conset.
+The conset has a hardware on activity filling Cause: The sensor has a hardware or software failure.
+ED Outputs on the Serial Axia Sensor.
+ED Symptom: The sensor is Cause: The user's devices are not compatible with real time RS485 connected but not communication; refer to Section 3.3-Set-up of the RS485 streaming data.
+Communication Interface.
+Solution: Verify devices are compatible; refer to Section 3.3-Set t - up of the RS485 Communication Interface.
+Cause: The current baud rate of the user's device does not match the curren baud rate of the sensor. ıt Solution: Verify the baud rate is properly set; refer to the "baud" field in Table 5.3 or Section 5.9.11-Baud Rate Command: "set baud".
+Cause: The sensor has had a hardware or software failure.
+Solution: Observe the Axia sensor LEDs; refer to Section 4.2-LI ED Outputs on the Serial Axia Sensor.
+Symptom: The actual data Cause: The ADC and data rate may be set too high; refer to the sensor is Solution: Reduce the ADC sample rate and the data rate: refer to the sensor is Solution: the less than expected. fields "adcRate" and "rdtRate" in Table 5.3 . the Symptom: The values do not Cause: The user may be viewing gage data instead of F/T data. match expectedSolution:Gage data is not a 1:1 correlation to F/T axis data. values, for example: To view F/T data, refer to Section 5.3-Query fluctuating but are higher than a Cause: It is normal to see an offset in the data, even when unloaded. known applied load.
 Solution: Use the bias command to zero/tare the data.
-Cause: Counts per outputs data in counts.
-Counts must be divided by the Force (CpF) or Counts per Torque (CpT) in order to m to Calibration units (such as N and Nm).
-Solution: Verify if the user or user's software is scaling the F/T values to convert into units.
+Cause: The sensor outputs data in counts.
+Counts must be divided by the convert them to Calibration units (such as N and Nm) Solution: Verify if the user or user's software is scaling the F/T values to convert into units.
 Use the CpF and CpT to convert the raw F/T values into units.
-For the CpF and CpT values, refer to the fields "cpf" and "cpt" in Table 5.3 .
-Cause: are high or conditions: the status co To values are already converted into units and the values nonsensical, verify that the sensor is not in one of these saturation, gage out of range, or F/T out of range.
-Check ode of the sensor; refer to Section 4.6-Status Code.
-Solution: If the values exceed the ATI sensor's calibration range per the ATI manual in Table 2.1 , the reported values are incorrect.
-For more information, refer to Section 2.1 : Measurement Range & Overload Limits in the Frequently Asked Questions (FAQ) ATI document .
+For the CpF and CpT values, refer to the fields "cpf" and cpt in Table 5.5 .
+Cause: If the raw F/T values are already converted into units and the values \$ conditions: saturation, gage out of range, or F/T out of range.
+Check ζ the status code of the sensor; refer to Section 4.6-Status Code.
+Solution: If the values exceed the ATI sensor's calibration range per the ATI manual in Table 2.1 , the reported values are 2 incorrect.
+For more information, refer to Section 2.1: Measurement Panea & Overland Limits in the Engineer the states Asked Questions (FAQ) ATI document. цy